McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 disableToc = "false"
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 menuTitle = ""
+# If set, this will explicitly override common rules for the expand state of a page's menu entry
+alwaysopen = true
 # The title of the page in menu will be prefixed by this HTML content
 pre = ""
 # The title of the page in menu will be postfixed by this HTML content